jacobmcerlean/jacobmcerlean.github.io/content/_index.md

   - block: about.biography
     id: about
     content:
+      title: About Me
-      title:  Welcome!
+      text:  Welcome!
 In 2021, I began my graduate studies in the math department at Duke University, where I am supported as an NSF Graduate Research Fellow and as an NSF aiM Trainee and Fellow.
 I am advised by Prof. Hau-Tieng Wu, who is at New York University's Courant Institute of Mathematical Sciences.

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
   #- block: skills